binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 3. Do you encrypt all communications between servers within your data centres?

    I have discussed in many places that we should aim to have all communications on any given network encrypted.
-Ideally end to end encrypted where possible (as discussed in the [End to End Encryption show](https://binarymist.io/publication/ser-podcast-end-to-end-encryption/) I hosted for Software Engineering Radio with guest Head of Cryptography Engineering at Tresorit, Péter Budai).
+Ideally end to end encrypted where possible (as discussed in the [End to End Encryption show](https://binarymist.io/publication/ser-podcast-end-to-end-encryption/) I hosted for Software Engineering Radio with guest Head of Cryptography Engineering at Tresorit, Peter Budai).
 Proprietary/serverless technologies can make this more difficult.
 If you are using usual machine instances, then in most cases, the CSPs infrastructure is logically not really any different than an in-house network, where you can encrypt your own communications.

    AWS also provides [Virtual Private Cloud](https://aws.amazon.com/vpc/) (VPC), which you can build your networks within, including [Serverless](https://aws.amazon.com/serverless/) technologies.
 This allows for segmentation and isolation.